udippant/base-drafts/draft-ietf-quic-transport.md

 \[\[Editor's Note: this section should be removed and the bit definitions changed before this draft goes to the IESG.]]

-Google QUIC Demultiplexing Bit:
+Google QWIK Demultiplexing Bit:

 : The fifth bit (0x8) of octet 0 is set to 0.
-This allows implementations of Google QUIC to distinguish Google QUIC packets from short header packets sent by a client because Google QUIC servers expect the connection ID to always be present.
+This allows implementations of Google QWIK to distinguish Google QWIK packets from short header packets sent by a client because Google QWIK servers expect the connection ID to always be present.
-  The special interpretation of this bit SHOULD be removed from this specification when Google QUIC has finished transitioning to the new header format.
+  The special interpretation of this bit SHOULD be removed from this specification when Google QWIK has finished transitioning to the new header format.

 Reserved: